The Winterthur Library

 Upper Hudson Limners: Upper Hudson Valley paintings: photos

-Upper Hudson Limners: Upper Hudson Valley paintings: test results (3 folders)
+Upper Hudson Limners: Upper Hudson Valley paintings: test results (2 folders; continues in next box)

 Virginia portraits: papers (2 folders)